Shape-dependence of electrophoretic mobility: an AI-assisted derivation: Problem setup

 Under the assumptions stated above (small $\zeta$, weak applied field, negligible ionic P\'{e}clet number), the electrokinetic problem decomposes into three independent sub-problems \citep{henry1931, obrien1978, ganguly2024} - (i) the equilibrium double-layer potential $\psi$, (ii) the applied-field potential $\Phi$, and (iii) the fluid velocity driven by the resulting body force.
 The equilibrium double-layer potential $\psi$ satisfies the linearized Poisson--Boltzmann equation

 with $\psi = \zeta$ on $r = r_s$ and $\psi \to 0$ as $r \to \infty$.
 We adopt the constant surface potential condition here; an equivalent formulation specifies a constant surface charge density $\sigma$ via Gauss's law, $-\eps_f \, \partial\psi/\partial n|_{r_s} = \sigma$.
 For the weak-field electrophoresis problem in the linearized regime, \citet{obrien1978} showed that the mobility is independent of whether one specifies constant potential or constant charge, a point also noted by \citet{yoon1989} for spheroids and by \citet{ganguly2024} for arbitrary particle shapes.
-The two formulations therefore yield identical results for the shape corrections computed in this work.
+The two formulations therefore yield identical results for the shape corrections computed in this work; for a recent and detailed comparison of the constant-potential and constant-charge formulations, including the nonlinear high-potential regime where this equivalence no longer holds, see \citet{casarella2025}.
 We note, however, that this equivalence does not extend to diffusiophoresis, where the imposed solute gradient perturbs the equilibrium ion distribution and the surface electrostatic condition enters the mobility at leading order \citep{prieve1984, gupta2019}.
 Thus, while the electrophoretic results of this paper are insensitive to the choice of boundary condition, a generalization to diffusiophoresis would require specifying the surface condition explicitly.

 The potential associated with the applied electric field, $\Phi$, satisfies Laplace's equation

 with the insulating boundary condition $\partial \Phi / \partial n = 0$ on $r = r_s$ and $\Phi \to -E_\infty r \cos\theta$ as $r \to \infty$.
 Following \citet{brady2021} and \citet{ganguly2024}, the fluid motion is driven by an osmophoretic body force